About Wisdom Within

 -

-Care will be provided free from any sort of discrimination.
-Intolerance and bigotry of any sort from staff, students, associated professionals, clients, or their support people are not tolerated in this practice.
+Care will be provided free from any discrimination.
+Intolerance or bigotry of any sort from staff, students, associated professionals, clients, or their support people are not tolerated in this practice.
+Period.

 -

-Every client has the right to make a variety of choices that are right for their body, self, and family without judgment or retribution of any sort.
+Every client has the right to make a variety of choices that are right for their body, self, and family without judgment or retribution of any sort from this practice.

 -